ckuijjer/hello-lambda-env-public/README.md

 # hello-lambda-env-public

+Example showing the issue of changing a lambda's environment variables and changing a lamba's code not happening at the same moment, see https://awsteele.com/blog/2020/12/24/aws-lambda-latest-is-dangerous.html for background information

+## Steps

 - Use `yarn deploy` to make the initial deploy
 - Use `yarn query` to make an initial call to the endpoint
 - Change _src/message.json_ to change the message set in the handler and environment variable